YBHwang/clova-developer-guide/en-KR/Document_Info.md

               <li><a href="/CIC/Guides/Implement_Client_Features.html#ShareAudioPlaybackState">Sharing audio playback state</a></li>
             </ul>
           </li>
-          <li>[CEK] Updated the following details to the Remarks of <a href="/CEK/References/ClovaHomeInterface/Shared_Objects.html#ApplianceInfoObject">ApplianceInfoObject</a> that is a <a href="/CEK/References/ClovaHomeInterface/Shared_Objects.html">shared object</a> of Clova Home extension API:
+          <li>[CEK] Updated the following details to the Remarks of <a href="/CEK/References/ClovaHomeInterface/Shared_Objects.html#ApplianceInfoObject">ApplianceInfoObject</a> that is a <a href="/CEK/References/ClovaHomeInterface/Shared_Objects.html">shared object</a> of the Clova Home extension API:
             <ul>
               <li>Added the GetDeviceState action to all appliance types</li>
               <li>Added the GetRemainingTime action to the OVEN type</li>